MoOyeg/testFlask/README.md

 - You should be able to log into the openshift console now to get a better look at the application, the whole process above can be done in the console, to get more info about the developer console please visit [Openshift Developer Console](https://docs.openshift.com/container-platform/4.4/applications/application_life_cycle_management/odc-creating-applications-using-developer-perspective.html)

 - **To make the seperate deployments appear as one app in the Developer Console, you can label them.
-This step does not change app behaviour or performance is a visual aid and would not be required if app was created from developer console**
+This step does not change app behaviour or performance is a visual aid and would not be required if app was created from developer console**<br/>
 ```oc label dc/$APP_NAME app.kubernetes.io/part-of=$APP_NAME```<br/>
 ```oc label dc/$MYSQL_NAME app.kubernetes.io/part-of=$APP_NAME```<br/>
 ```oc annotate dc/$APP_NAME app.openshift.io/connects-to=$MYSQL_NAME```<br/>